trustmaster/trustmaster.github.io.src/content/post/project-tech-leads.md

 ## References

 1. [An Engineering Team where Everyone is a Leader](https://blog.pragmaticengineer.com/a-team-where-everyone-is-a-leader/) by [Gergely Orosz](https://blog.pragmaticengineer.com/).
+2. [The Role of the Tech Lead](https://blog.get-merit.com/the-role-of-the-tech-lead/) by Rachel Spurrier @ [Merit](https://www.get-merit.com/) - _an Engineer's look at the Tech Lead role_.
-2. Turn the Ship Around! by L. David Marquet.
+3. Turn the Ship Around! by L. David Marquet.

 > **This article is part of [Engineering Manager's Runbook](https://github.com/trustmaster/engineering-manager-runbook).
 Please visit the project on GitHub for more content about Engineering Management, star the repository to support the project, or start watching it for updates.**